Narcine brasiliensis: Development

-Although little is known about this species’ life cycle, scientist do know that they have slow growth the birth is viviparous.
+Although little is known about this species' life cycle, scientist do know that they have slow growth the birth is viviparous.
 Since they are born live, as they are developing inside the womb, each individual ray (or pup) has a yolk-sac which they use for obtaining nutrients as they are growing in the womb.
 As they grow bigger and get closer to being birthed by the mother, those nutrients are used up.
 The three main stages of this ray are a neonate (newborn), a juvenile, and an adult.
-As for their electric organs, neonates don't have a lot of electric cells so they can't give off as much of a voltage as juveniles and adults (Macesic 2008).
+As for their electric organs, neonates don't have a lot of electric cells so they can't give off as much of a voltage as juveniles and adults.